michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-04-04-making-soundlister-work-offline.md

 })
 ```

-What it is _not_ is necessarily intuitive to set up when you have both known static files **AND** a dynamic list of audio files that can change depending on the instance or day.
+What a Service Worker is _not_ is something that provides an intuitive way to cache not only static files **BUT ALSO** a dynamic list of audio files that can change depending on the instance or day.

 ## CHORUS: The Part You Will Remember

 PHP to the rescue!

-That is to say that I was already using a PHP script to scan a directory and build a nice array of all the subdirs and their files so that I could use it build the playlist interface.
+That is to say, of course, that I was already using a PHP script to scan a directory and build a nice array of all the subdirs and their files so that I could use it build the playlist interface.

 ```php
 <?php